teobianco/KDD2022CLARE/README.md

 Differently from CLARE, which is static, DynCLARE does semi-supervised community detection on **dynamic graphs**.
 It can perform this task in two ways:
 - by simply performing CLARE algorithm in each timestep separately (**naive** way)
-- by performing CLARE algorithm in each timestep separately, but inizializing RL learnable weigths to those of previous timestep, thus preserving memory of previous past community structures (**structured** way)
+- by performing CLARE algorithm in each timestep separately, but inizializing RL learnable weigths to those of previous timestep, thus preserving memory of previous communities structures (**structured** way)

 ### Other Embedding Methods